Arctic Mission: The Great Adventure: Broadcasts

 All five documentaries were intended for broadcast on television in Canada and Europe.
 The series was first broadcast in Canada on Télé-Québec starting on 12 November 2003, while the English version was broadcast beginning on 28 January 2004 on the CBC's The Nature of Things, with narration by David Suzuki.
 In the United States, it was broadcast starting on 24 February on Discovery HD under the title Voyage of the Sedna.
 In France, it was broadcast on France 5 and later on France 2, the latter featuring a special 90-minute version.
 The film and its accompanying series were seen by ten million viewers worldwide.

 Home media

 Initially, La grande traversée was made available based on the 52-minute theatrical release on VHS by the National Film Board of Canada.
 A 90-minute special edition video CD was released on 11 November 2004.
 DVDs were also released.

-In 2005, the five films of Mission Arctique were released together on a 5-disc DVD box set (260 minutes); the other four films' titles are: Menaces sur le toit du monde (Climate on the Edge), directed by Alain Belhumeur; Les seigneurs de l'Arctique (Lords of the Arctic), directed by Caroline Underwood; Le peuple de la glace (People of the Ice), directed by Carlos Ferrand; and À la dérive (Washed Away), directed by Patricio Henriquez.
+In 2005, the five films of Mission Arctique were released together on a 5-disc DVD box set (260 minutes); the other four films' titles are: Menaces sur le toit du monde (Climate on the Edge), directed by Alain Belhumeur; Les seigneurs de l'Arctique (Lords of the Arctic), directed by Caroline Underwood; Le peuple de la glace (People of the Ice), directed by Carlos Ferrand; and À la dérive (Washed Away), directed by Patricio Henríquez.